 Light Bulb Scaffolding™ is made in the USA at the manufacturing plant of Non-Stop Scaffolding in Shreveport, LA.

 The maximum capacity on the top platform at 150 feet high is 800 pounds (men and equipment).

 How high can it go?

-The maximum allowable height is 150 feet.
+The maximum allowable height is 150 feet with guy wires.

 I’ve never heard of the Light Bulb Scaffold™ System.
 How long has it been around?